LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

          When :math:`q=1`, a linear interpolant is the default to ensure values obtained by the integrator are returned at the ends of the time interval.

-.. c:function:: int SPRKStepSetDenseOrder(void* arkode_mem, int dord)

-   *This function is deprecated, and will be removed in a future release.
-   Users should transition to calling* :c:func:`SPRKStepSetInterpolantDegree()` *instead.*

 .. c:function:: int SPRKStepSetDiagnostics(void* arkode_mem, FILE* diagfp)